The ‘Retail Crisis’ is Only a Crisis to Those That Didn't Evolve

 As with Ulta and so many other smart brands, the “retail in crisis” narrative isn’t even close to being true.
 In fact, the National Retail Federation recently pointed out that 2017 has brought an increase in store openings: for every one company closing their brick-and-mortar stores, 2.7 companies actually opened stores.
 This supports the fact that Generation Z (much like their predecessors, millennials) actually favors brick-and-mortar shopping over an e-commerce-only experience.

 The interplay between online and offline experiences, along with having a local-focused strategy, is the key to the survival and revival of retail.
 Today’s smart brands are thinking differently about the path consumers take to get to their stores and what they’re experiencing when they get there.
 They’re also viewing their local brick-and-mortar locations as valuable assets that can create deeper customer connections and loyalty.
 Furthermore, they’re using effective local marketing tools and techniques to engage with customers, drive them to their stores and keep them coming back.
+With all the money invested in reaching customers online, smart retailers are ensuring that they're capturing them as they leave and driving them to the best source of conversion available.
 From local listing technology and geo-filters to targeted social media campaigns and consumer reviews, retailers are leveraging the latest digital marketing technology to create more meaningful connections with consumers on a local level.

 Yes, the retail industry is in the midst of seismic shift.
 The innovation and disruption brought on by e-commerce giants like Amazon.com and eBay may have been the catalyst for change, but they certainly cannot be blamed for the downfall of some of the most recognizable brands in the world.
 Retailers that haven't yet run out of time need to see this as an opportunity to further commit to their evolution, kick their plans into high gear and appreciate the fact that the customer is still (and will always be) king.